City Baking Guide

 Winter

-Heated indoor air can reduce humidity, so hydration support and covered rest periods help consistency.
+Heated indoor air can reduce humidity, so hydration support and covered rest periods help consistency more than many Bend bakers expect.

 Spring

-Rapid weather shifts can alter flour absorption.
-Adjust liquids incrementally.
+Rapid weather shifts can alter flour absorption, so adjust liquids incrementally instead of stacking multiple fixes.

 Summer

-Warmer kitchens speed fermentation; watch dough temperature and volume more closely.
+Warmer kitchens speed fermentation, especially in sourdough and enriched dough, so watch dough temperature and volume more closely.

 Fall

-Dense seasonal loaves and quick breads benefit from earlier center checks.
+Dense seasonal loaves and quick breads benefit from earlier center checks so the crust does not get ahead of the middle.

 Baking Classes in Bend, Oregon